-10.1 For Quarterly, Excess, Optional Energy and COCP, WAPA will round CROD into whole mega-watt portions for each Contractor’s hourly scheduling purposes.
-WAPA will publish the rounded CROD available to schedule for every hour of the month, prior to the start of the month on the P-DP Application.
+10.1 For Quarterly Energy, Excess Energy, Optional Energy and COCP, WAPA will round CROD into whole megawatt portions for Contractor’s hourly scheduling purposes.
+WAPA will publish the rounded CROD available to schedule for every hour of the month, 15 days prior to the start of the month on the P-DP Application.
 The Contractor’s aggregated Quarterly Energy, Excess Energy, Optional Energy, and COCP schedules, shall not exceed Contractor’s rounded Hourly CROD.

 11. GENERAL TRANSMISSION:

-11.1 DSW merchant will coordinate with each FES contractor’s SE to submit a 20-year Transmission Service Request (TSR) through the OASIS to match the Contractor’s rounded up P-DP FES CROD for summer and winter season.
+11.1 DSW merchant will coordinate with each Contractor’s SE to submit a 20-year TSR through the OASIS to match the Contractor’s rounded up P-DP FES CROD for Summer and Winter season.
 Prior to October 1, 2028, all Contractors will request their TSR.
-Information about seasonal CROD, POR, and POD for the TSR will be provided on each Contractor’s Exhibit A.
+Information about seasonal CROD, POR, and POD for the TSR will be provided on Exhibit A of the Contract.

-11.2 Contractor’s SE will use their confirmed TSR to schedule Quarterly Energy, Excess Energy and Optional Energy, and COCP when using the same reserved transmission path.
+11.2 Contractor’s SE will use their confirmed TSR to schedule Quarterly Energy, Excess Energy, Optional Energy, and COCP when using the same reserved transmission path.

-11.3 Contractor’s SE may use the OASIS to request an alternate transmission path for scheduling of COCP, in accordance with Subsection 9.3.3.1 and 9.3.3.2 herein.
+11.3 Contractor’s SE may use the OASIS to request an alternate transmission path for scheduling of COCP, in accordance with Subsection 9.3.3.1 and 9.3.3.2, herein.

 11.4 Contractor’s aggregated Quarterly Energy, Excess Energy, Optional Energy, and COCP schedule may not exceed their TSR in any hour.

-11.5 In the event of transmission outages, contractor’s SE will redirect the TSR to an alternate transmission path and reschedule their P-DP resources to best fit their portfolio needs.
+11.5 In the event of transmission outages, Contractor’s SE will redirect the TSR to an alternate transmission path and reschedule their P-DP resources to best fit their portfolio needs.

 SEASONAL FULL TRANSMISSION USAGE FOR COCP: